BrightID/TheLAOProposal/README.md

 # The LAO proposal
 Relevant information for BrightID's investment proposal to [The LAO](https://www.thelao.io/).

-The LAO will use 50,000 DAI (or its equivalent in other tokens) to purchase [BrightID Subscription tokens](https://www.brightid.org/sponsorships) (["Subs"](https://etherscan.io/token/0x61CEAc48136d6782DBD83c09f51E23514D12470a)), with the proceeds going to [BrightID Main DAO](https://aragon.org/studies/brightid).
+The LAO will use $50,000 in ETH to purchase [BrightID Subscription tokens](https://www.brightid.org/sponsorships) (["Subs"](https://etherscan.io/token/0x61CEAc48136d6782DBD83c09f51E23514D12470a)), with the proceeds going to [BrightID Main DAO](https://aragon.org/studies/brightid).

 [What are Subs for?
 Read this article.](https://medium.com/brightid/what-value-do-subscriptions-subs-have-for-applications-49b7602aa228)